County of Santa Cruz Active Transportation Plan Moves Forward With Temporary Installations

 County Supervisor Manu Koenig held a community meeting on July 6th to answer questions and address community concerns (you can watch the recording of that meeting here).
 People shared their frustrations with traffic delays and new traffic on residential streets, concerns about future development in Pleasure Point, and the need to repave streets in Pleasure Point before installing anything new.
 One resident who rides bikes with his kids shared that he was avoiding Portola Drive during the pop-up because drivers were so frustrated that they were acting unsafely.
 A few residents expressed support for the new stop sign at 36th Avenue, and others shared that they appreciated the slower traffic through the Portola Drive corridor.

 Over the next month, the planning team will continue to analyze survey data as well as data on traffic delays and the number of pedestrians, cyclists, and drivers who used Portola Drive during and after the pop-up.
-Supervisor Koenig has offered to share that data with the community, and you can subscribe to his newsletter here for updates.
+Supervisor Koenig has offered to share that data with the community.
 There is currently no funding for a permanent project on Portola Drive, and Supervisor Koenig stated at the meeting that he is not interested in pursuing a project that does not have community support.
 The County will re-evaluate the plan for Portola Drive and conduct additional public outreach before moving forward with any permanent changes.

 Transportation planning requires balancing the needs of people who use different forms of transportation, and the Portola Drive pop-up clearly tipped that balance in a direction that was frustrating to many community members.
 The major benefit that we see, however, is that these projects got hundreds of new people involved in the planning process.
 It can be hard to make time to attend a public meeting, and pop-ups allow residents to experience something firsthand and share their input.
 While approximately 600 residents weighed in to create the Pleasure Point Commercial Corridor Study, nearly 2,000 took the Portola Drive pop-up survey within two weeks of it being installed.
 Our hope is that this process and the input of residents will result in change to both Green Valley Road and Portola Drive that community members support.